RVVandana/bluemix-automated-toll-booth/README.md

 #Device Build

-Follow these instructions to build the toll booth device sofwware for LinkitONE.
+Follow these instructions to build the toll booth device software for LinkitONE.

-## Prerequisites : Arduino IDE
+## Prerequisites: Arduino IDE

 Setting up the Arduino IDE to Program the Linkit ONE